 Abstract

-This proposal addresses necessary updates to the SSV DAO’s Governance, Budget, and Guidelines, reflecting the DAO’s maturation and the ongoing development of the SSV Foundation.
+This proposal addresses necessary updates to the SSV DAO’s Governance, Budget, and Guidelines, reflecting the DAO’s maturation.
 With the upcoming SSV 2.0 and current market conditions, strategic adjustments are crucial to ensure the DAO’s sustainability and efficiency.
 These updates also include refinements to budget management to optimize resource allocation during tight market conditions and enhance effectiveness.

 Motivation